awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 An image pipeline can be associated with an infrastructure configuration that defines where your image is built\.
 You can define attributes, such as instance type, subnets, security groups, logging, and other infrastructure\-related configurations\.
 You can also associate your image pipeline with a distribution configuration to define how you would like to deploy your image\.

 **Managed image**
 A managed image is a resource in Image Builder that consists of an AMI or container image, plus metadata, such as version and platform\.
-The managed image is used by Image Builder pipelines to determine which source image to use for the build\.
+The managed image is used by Image Builder pipelines to determine which base image to use for the build\.
 In this guide, managed images are sometimes referred to as "images," however, an image is not the same as an AMI\.

 **Image recipe**
-An Image Builder image recipe is a document that defines the source image and the components that are applied to the source image to produce the desired configuration for the output AMI image\.
+An Image Builder image recipe is a document that defines the base image and the components that are applied to the base image to produce the desired configuration for the output AMI image\.
 You can use an image recipe to duplicate builds\.
 Image Builder image recipes can be shared, branched, and edited using the console wizard, the AWS CLI, or the API\.
 You can use image recipes with your version control software to maintain shareable, versioned image recipes\.

 **Container recipe**
-An Image Builder container recipe is a document that defines the source image and the components that are applied to the source image to produce the desired configuration for the output container image\.
+An Image Builder container recipe is a document that defines the base image and the components that are applied to the base image to produce the desired configuration for the output container image\.
 You can use a container recipe to duplicate builds\.
 You can share, branch, and edit Image Builder image recipes by using the console wizard, the AWS CLI, or the API\.
 You can use container recipes with your version control software to maintain shareable, versioned container recipes\.

-**Source image**
+**Base image**
-The source image is the selected image and operating system used in your image or container recipe document, along with the components\.
-The source image and the component definitions combined produce the desired configuration for the output image\.
+The base image is the selected image and operating system used in your image or container recipe document, along with the components\.
+The base image and the component definitions combined produce the desired configuration for the output image\.

 **Components**
 A component defines the sequence of steps required to either customize an instance prior to image creation \(a **build component**\), or to test an instance that was launched from the created image \(a **test component**\)\.